Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Beam Training

 \subsection{Beam Sweeping}

-The most straightforward approach of beam training is testing all pairs of codewords to find the best one, which exhaustively selects each pair of codewords one by one and is thus very similar to sweeping different angles in the space.
-As a result, this approach is called beam sweeping.
-However, it requires a large overhead and a long training time.
+The most straightforward approach on beam training is testing all pairs of codewords to find the best one, which exhaustively selects each pair of codewords one by one and is thus very similar to sweeping different angles in the space.
+As a result, this approach is called beam sweeping~\cite{CST2019BeamManagement}.
+After beam sweeping, we can find the best pair of codewords and use them for transmit and receive beamforming.
+However, we may generate even-better fine-grained beams by further performing angle estimation based on the best pair of codewords~\cite{EMHofstetterTIT1969}, since the codewords used in the beam sweeping usually point at coarse-grained discrete angles.

-To reduce the overhead of beam sweeping, the scheme in~\cite{X. Sun} only uses a subset of codewords for the beam sweeping, which is called partial beam sweeping.
+To reduce the overhead of beam sweeping, one scheme only uses a subset of codewords for the beam sweeping, which is called partial beam sweeping~\cite{X_Sun}.
 As shown in Fig.~\ref{BeamTraining}, the transmit and receive codewords can form two-dimensional grids, where each grid represents a pair of transmit and receive codewords.
 The partial beam sweeping divides the beam training into two stages for initial test (INTS) and additional test (ADTS).
 While the original beam sweeping exhaustively tests all grids in Fig.~\ref{BeamTraining}, the partial beam sweeping method only tests half or fewer of all the grids in the stage of INTS.
 By exploiting the coherence of different grids caused by the mmWave channel power leakage, the neighboring two columns and two rows with the largest average energy are identified, where the two tested grids on the cross of the identified two columns and two rows are predicted as the best codeword pair or best grid.
-Then the untested grids in the neighbor of the predicted best grid are tested in the ADTS, which only needs a very small training overhead \cite{X. Sun}.
-Furthermore, to break down the constraint that the grid selection in the INTS should be equally spaced, the probabilistic selection can be introduced for the grid selection so that the number of the selected grids in the INTS can be set randomly.
-Compared with the beam sweeping, the partial beam sweeping can substantially reduce the beam training overhead with a small SE degradation.
+Then the untested grids in the neighbor of the predicted best grid are tested in the ADTS, which only needs a very small training overhead \cite{X_Sun}.
+Furthermore, to break down the constraint that the grid selection in the INTS should be equally spaced, the probabilistic selection is introduced for the grid selection so that the number of the selected grids in the INTS can be set randomly.
+Compared with the beam sweeping, the partial beam sweeping can substantially reduce the beam training overhead with small sacrifice of SE performance.

+Aside of directly reducing the training overhead, another option is to consider more efficient use of total training energy budget.
+In~\cite{MLiTWC2019}, the beam sweeping is divided into two stages.
+In the first stage, all beam pairs are tested in the same way as the beam sweeping, but a set of less favorable pairs determined from the received signal profile is then eliminated.
+In the second stage, an extra measurement is taken for each of the survived pairs and the best beam pair is determined by comprehensively considering these two stages.